dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 ### Sending a message with metadata

-To set Azure Service Bus metadata when sending a message, add any of the following properties as either HTTP headers or gRPC message metadata.
+To set Azure Service Bus metadata when sending a message, set the query parameters on the HTTP request or the gRPC metadata as documented [here](https://docs.dapr.io/reference/api/pubsub_api/#metadata).

 - `metadata.MessageId`
 - `metadata.CorrelationId`